qutas/egh450_navigation_interface/README.md

 roscp egh450_navigation_interface navigator_demo.launch ./
 ```

-Next, edit the newly created launch file, using the `remap` roslaunch commands to connect the navigator interfaces with the contrail interfaces (identify them using the `rostopic list`):
+Next, edit the newly created launch file, using the `remap` roslaunch commands to connect the navigator interfaces with the contrail interfaces (the given example will already work for the `uavusr_emulator`):
 ```
 nano ~/catkin_ws/launch/navigator_demo.launch
 ```